kieker-monitoring/SustainKiekerHackathon/README.md

 ## What is it about?

 Kieker observability framework features monitoring and analysis capabilities.
-OpenTelemetry on the other side provides means to monitor the program and the analysis must be performed with other tools.
+OpenTelemetry, in comparison, provides means to monitor the program but analysis.
 In this tutorial we show how we can use OpenTelemetry to collect monitoring data and send it to Kieker Analysis endpoint.

 ## Prerequistes